KapilVallabh/technical-disc/README.md

 # technical-disc
-This is a deo repo around comunication
+This is a demo repository around testing communication

+## This is a second heading

+* One
+* Two
+* Three